Travel Medical Insurance

 - The applicant is eligible for coverage (each insurance company has its own eligibility questionnaire with some health-related questions).

 Once you reach a certain age (differs between insurers) you will be required to complete an eligibility questionnaire.
+Generally speaking, you can also be excluded from standard travel medical coverage if you:

 - Have a terminal disease